Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-No guidance is provided on when to use this tool versus alternatives, such as cancel-fleet-deployment or other delete tools.
-There is no mention of prerequisites or when not to use it.
+No guidance on when to use this tool versus alternatives, prerequisites, or when not to use it.
+Sibling tools include other delete operations, but no differentiation is provided.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.